-I am a licensed acupuncturist and herbalist and certified hypnotherapist in Springfield, Missouri.
+I am a licensed acupuncturist, herbalist and certified hypnotherapist in Springfield, Missouri.
 People always ask me if acupuncture and herbs can fix “fill-in-the-blank,” and I have to say that acupuncture can help with almost any issue because it supports homeostasis, which is your body’s ability to balance its systems and chemistry.

 While pharmaceutical drugs push the body’s systems harshly and unnaturally in one direction or another, acupuncture helps the body do what it wants to do, which is keep all systems operating optimally.
 And while modern science has some ideas about how acupuncture works its magic, we have yet to explain it all – I personally like that there’s a bit of mystery involved, and that my patients’ results often surprise me in a good way!

 In general, acupuncture works well for the things that conventional medicine doesn’t offer much help with.
 Acupuncture can make a big difference for people with any chronic disease or autoimmune disorder and anybody who is considering antidepressants or anti-anxiety medication.
 Acupuncture is also highly effective for treating women’s health issues including infertility, PMS and menopausal symptoms.

 I grew up in Branson, Missouri, earned a bachelor’s degree in journalism at Mizzou and an MA in creative writing from Sonoma State University.
-When I’m not sticking very tiny needles in people, I like to write with friends at the Mudhouse, see almost anything playing at the Moxie and kayaking and hiking all over the Ozarks.
+When I’m not sticking very tiny needles in people, I like to write with friends at the Mudhouse, see almost anything playing at the Moxie and kayak, hike and bike all over the Ozarks.